Lykins, Kansas City: Founding, development, and decline

 The Lykins School at E 7th St and Jackson Ave operated from 1907 to 1933, and was demolished.
 The neighboring Lykins Square Park was named after it.

 Following the 1825 treaty, the area remained unincorporated county land for decades.
 As the town of Kansas, Missouri grew into the City of Kansas, its borders expanded.
 In 1885, Kansas City annexed a large swath of land that extended its eastern boundary to Cleveland Avenue, bringing half of the future Lykins area officially into the city.
 This annexation coincided with a major real estate boom, and the area was formally developed, subdivided into several smaller "additions" by various developers.
 The neighborhood thrived for decades as a classic streetcar suburb for middle and working-class families, its development driven by the expansion of the city's electric streetcar system.
 Its growth was further shaped by George Kessler's 1893 Parks and Boulevards System, a key part of the City Beautiful movement.

+Forest Park was an amusement park from 1903-1912 in what became six blocks of Lykins including McDonald's.

 Forest Park was an amusement park from 1903 to 1912 at the corner of Independence and Hardesty Avenues.
 It featured a scenic railway, a swimming pool, a dance hall, and a beer garden.
 Its popularity waned with competition from the much larger Electric Park, which the young Walt Disney frequented and called "magnificent" and a direct inspiration for Disneyland.